torvalds/linux/Documentation/driver-api/usb/anchors.rst

 A USB driver needs to support some callbacks requiring a driver to cease all IO to an interface.
-To do so, a driver has to keep track of the URBs it has submitted to know they've all completed or to call usb_kill_urb for them.
+To do so, a driver has to keep track of the URBs it has submitted to kanalw they've all completed or to call usb_kill_urb for them.
 The anchor is a data structure takes care of keeping track of URBs and provides methods to deal with multiple URBs.